How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Take note that this estimate already covers building construction (of course, the cost will be significantly lower if you own the property), the machine, permits, containers, motorcycle with a sidecar (which you will need for product deliveries), the cost of drilling the deep well (which will serve as your water source; more on this later), seminar, and other initial expenses.

-The water refilling machine eats a huge portion of the capital.
-Fortunately, for as low as Php 150,000, you can already own a water refilling station.
+The water refilling machine eats a considerable portion of the capital.
+Fortunately, you can own a water refilling station for as low as Php 150,000.
 The cost already includes all the equipment needed.
 Some companies even offer installments.
-After paying a downpayment of Php 40,000, you can pay the remaining balance within 36 months for only Php 2,000 to Php 3,000 per month.
+After a downpayment of Php 40,000, you can pay the remaining balance within 36 months for only Php 2,000 to Php 3,000 per month.

-The cost of franchised water refilling station businesses, on the other hand, can range from Php 96,000 to Php 550,000 depending on the type, number, and size of the equipment.
+Franchised water refilling station businesses, on the other hand, can range from Php 96,000 to Php 550,000 depending on the equipment’s type, number, and size.
 The cost of rental and overhead expenses are not included.

-If you have only saved up the minimum amount of capital, water refilling station owners we’ve interviewed and researched about suggest not to enter the battlefield too easily, This is because you will need more money to pay for the operational expenses, which will most likely come from your pocket during the first few months of operations.
+Have you only saved up the minimum amount of capital?
+We’ve interviewed and researched water refilling station owners who suggest not entering the battlefield too quickly.
+This is because you will need more money to pay for the operational expenses, which will most likely come from your pocket during the first few months of operations.

 For this reason, it is also advisable not to resort to loans to fund the capital for your water refilling station.
 Businesses are unpredictable, more so if this is your first venture with absolutely no experience to rely on.
 So save up as much money as you can and study the ins and outs of the business carefully before making that leap of faith.